Del Ray Baptist Church – Statement of Faith 2018

 15. The World to Come

 We believe that the end of the world is approaching quickly.
-On that last day Christ will descend from heaven and raise the dead from the grave to final judgment.
-At that time, there will be a solemn separation during which the wicked will be judged and sentenced to endless conscious punishment in hell, and the righteous rewarded with endless conscious joy in the new heavens and new earth.
+On that last day Christ will descend from heaven, raise the dead from the grave, and bring all people to final judgment.
+At that time, there will be a solemn separation during which the wicked will be judged and sentenced to endless conscious punishment in hell, and the righteous in Christ rewarded with endless conscious joy in the new heavens and new earth.
 This judgment will fix forever the final state of people in heaven or hell based upon God’s unchanging and unchallengeable principles of righteousness.
 Those belonging to Jesus will have eternal life in the new heavens and the new earth and live in everlasting joy to the glory of God.

 Daniel 12:2; Matthew 13:36-50, 24:31-46; Mark 9:43-48; Luke 14:14; John 3:36, 4:36, 5:28-29, 6:40, 11:23-27; Acts 1:11, 3:21, 10:42, 17:31, 1 Thessalonians 4:13-5:11; 2 Thessalonians 1:5-12; Revelation 20:1-22:21